Tirtstan/Godot-Unity-Gaming-Services/README.md

 # Godot-Unity-Gaming-Services

-Basic SKD for connecting **[Unity Gaming Services](https://unity.com/solutions/gaming-services)** to **Godot 4.2+**.
+Basic SKD for connecting **[Unity Gaming Services](https://unity.com/solutions/gaming-services)** to **Godot 4.2+** using C#.
 Not sure if I will continue creating and updating this project as I just wanted the ability to use Unity's User Generated Content in any project I make.

 **This SDK is still under development.
 It may never be finished.**